-To assess the fund's sensitivity to various market conditions, stress scenarios are created by simulating the impact of historic financial crises, increasing investor repurchase levels and decreasing liquidity Stress testing:
+To assess the fund's sensitivity to various market conditions, stress scenarios are created by simulating the impact of historic financial crises, increasing investor repurchase levels and decreasing liquidity of the fund's underlying assets.

 Value at risk (VAR) is a statistical measure of a fund's financial risk over a specific period.
 VAR is calculated using historical data to determine the maximum potential loss over a month, 99% of the